SuryaTejJosyula/ADX-in-a-Day/README.md

 ### Pre-requisites
 - Either a Microsoft account (MSA) or an Azure Active Directory (AAD) identity.
 This will be used to create free cluster.
-- Upload the files in Data\Logistics_telemetry_Historical in to a storage account container

 ### How to start with ADX
 Generally, when starting with Azure Data Explorer, you will follow the following steps (ADX-In-A-Day Labs will cover all these steps):